efettf/dotfiles/readme.md

 - **Modular configuration**: everything is easy to understand and manage, uses toml for basic configuration files so its easy to see what is happening at a quick glance.
 - **Excellent documentation**: most of advanced options are explained right there in the configuration in comments, so you don't have to look everything up.
-- **Fully open source**: all programs by default are open source and free of charge, please see [list below](#-programs-included) to view full list of them with links.
+- **Fully open source**: all programs by default are open source and free of charge.

 ### 💡 Tips